Jack9025/secure-tickets/README.md

 <img src="screenshots/home_management.png" width="150" alt="Screenshot of management home page"/> <img src="screenshots/scanner.png" width="150" alt="Screenshot of QR code scanner page"/>

 ### Ticket Verification
 Once a ticket is scanned by a management user, the event ID (of the current event) and QR data is sent to the server.
-The server will verify the ticket is valid for the current event and will check the integrity of the ticket.
+The server will verify the ticket is valid for the current event and will check the integrity of the ticket using the signature.

 When a valid ticket is scanned, the server will return a success message with the ticket type that the user has.
 This information is then displayed to the management user.